MartinAbreu/CascadeAssessment/README.md

  on the data given.

-To calculate the balances I created two computed properties, One to gather all the transaction amounts that were 'billed' and get the remaing balance.
+To calculate the balances I created two computed properties, One to gather all the transaction amounts that were 'billed' and get the remaining balance.
 And the other to get the total balance after every transaction is completed.
 I then used them in my Latest and Pending Transactions sections respectively.